 Hausrath, et al. v.
 Liggett Group LLC, Case No. I2001-09526, Supreme Court of New York, Erie County (case filed 01/24/02).
 Two individuals suing.
 Liggett is the only remaining defendant.
 In July 2013, the court granted plaintiffs' motion to restore the case to the active docket calendar.
 Liggett appealed, and the intermediate appellate court affirmed the lower court's decision.
-The case is set for mediation on September 7, 2018 and trial starting March 28, 2019.
+The court scheduled a settlement conference for October 17, 2018 and trial starting March 28, 2019.
 Discovery is ongoing.